afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 ('2020','3',['43.2', '41.1', '40.0', '43.6', '42.6', '44.0', '44.0', '47.9', '46.6', '50.5', '51.5', '47.7', '44.7', '44.0', '48.9', '45.3', '46.6', '49.7', '47.2', '44.8', '41.8', '40.9', '41.0', '42.7', '43.4', '44.0', '46.4', '45.5', '40.7', '39.5', '40.6'])

 ```

-Implement a program that given this data (copy the structures in your program) prints the answers for the following questions:
-	- How many days have equal average tempratues in March 1995 and March 2010.
-	- How many days have equal average tempratues in March 1995 and March 2020.
-	- Which year has a day with highest temprature in March?
-	- Which year had the warmest March?

 4. Morse Code Translator: Morse code is an encoding scheme that uses dashes and dots to represent numbers and letters.
 Implement a program that uses a dictionary to store the mapping from letters and numbers to Morse code.
 Your program should read a message from the user.
 Then it should translate each
 character in the message to its mapping code.